 Figure 2.1.
-Estimated discharged activity of 226Ra and 228Ra from Norwegian oil and gas fields in 2006 (OLF, 2007).
+Estimated discharged activity of 226Ra and 228Ra from Norwegian oil and gas fields in 2007 (data from OLF, 2008).

 2.4 Long-range transport of radionuclides

 There are several real and potential sources of radioactive contamination of the northeast Atlantic and the Arctic marine environment, as shown in Figure 2.2.